florianjehn/Societal_Collapse/_posts/2025-05-30-global_thermostat.md

 (2) A recent report by National Academies of Sciences, Engineering, and Medicine (2025) questions if such a stark temperature drop could be reached with present day arsenals, but keeping it in here to illustrate the potentially very large effects.

-(3) Though it does not neccesarily have to be true that nuclear weapons really are the cheapest option.
-If all of the other points of Egeland (like flooded military bases or decreased usefulnes of submarines) become true, nuclear weapons might get more expensive as well.
+(3) Though it does not necessarily have to be true that nuclear weapons really are the cheapest option.
+If all of the other points of Egeland (like flooded military bases or decreased usefulness of submarines) become true, nuclear weapons might get more expensive as well.
 Similarly, larger reliance on nuclear weapons incentives also spending more on missile defense, which is extremely expensive.
 Finally, it might only be cheap(ish) if you already have the technology and don't have to start from scratch.

 # References
 * Baum, Seth D., Timothy M. Maher, and Jacob Haqq-Misra.
 2013.
 “Double Catastrophe: Intermittent Stratospheric Geoengineering Induced by Societal Collapse.”
 Environment Systems & Decisions 33(1):168–80. doi:10.1007/s10669-012-9429-y.